Day 1: Arrive Ystad

 Day 3: Kåseberga to Skillinge

 If you haven’t already visited Ale Stenar, there is time to do so this morning.
 You start today’s walk at the beach and follow well-trodden footpaths until you reach Löderup.
 Here you’ll be taken through a nature reserve featuring pine, oak and birch trees with lilies of the valley covering the ground.
 At Sandhammaren you return to the shore and walk along pristine beaches and sand dunes until you reach the fishing village of Skillinge.
-You will be picked up by the owners of your accommodation for the night, a traditional Skåne farming estate.
+From here it's a 1km walk to your accommodation for the night, a traditional Skåne farming estate.

-Alternative: If you want to spend the morning visiting Ale Stenar, we can arrange for a pick up in Sandhammaren, in which case your walk is only 9 km.
+Alternative: If you want to spend the morning visiting Ale Stenar, we can arrange for a pick up in Sandhammaren, in which case your walk is only 9 km (must be booked in advance)

 Overnight: Sjöbacka gård